 On February 25, 2020, we entered into a credit agreement with an affiliate of Dr. Frost, pursuant to which the lender committed to provide us with an unsecured line of credit in the amount of \$100 million.
-Borrowings under the line of credit will bear interest at a rate of 11% per annum and may be repaid and reborrowed at any time.
-The credit agreement includes various customary remedies for the lender following an event of default, including the acceleration of repayment of outstanding amounts under this line of credit.
-This line of credit matures on February 25, 2025.
-The line of credit also calls for a commitment fee equal to 0.25% per annum of the unused portion of the line.
-As of March 31, 2021, no funds were borrowed under the line of credit.
+The line of credit called for a commitment fee equal to 0.25% per annum of the unused portion of the line.
+We terminated this line of credit in June 2021 and as of September 30, 2021, no amount was outstanding thereunder.

 The Company owns approximately 9% of Pharmsynthez and Pharmsynthez is Xenetic's largest and controlling stockholder.
 Dr. Richard Lerner, a director of the Company, is a co-inventor of Xenetic's technology and received 31,240 shares of Xenetic upon the closing of the Xenetic transactions described above.
-Adam Logal, our Senior Vice President and Chief Financial Officer, is a director of Xenetic.
+Adam Logal, our Senior Vice President and Chief Financial Officer, is the Chairman of the Board of Directors of Xenetic.

-We hold investments in Zebra (ownership29%), Neovasc (1%), ChromaDex Corporation (0.1%), MabVax (1%), COCP (4%), NIMS (1%), Eloxx (3%), and BioCardia (1%).
+We hold investments in Zebra (ownership 29%), Neovasc (1%), ChromaDex Corporation (0.1%), COCP (3%), NIMS (1%), Eloxx (2%), and BioCardia (1%).
 These investments were considered related party transactions as a result of our executive management's ownership interests and/or board representation in these entities.
 See further discussion of our investments in Note 6.